Deformation Theory for Finite Cluster Complexes: Introduction

 \subsection{Acknowledgments}

 We would like to express our gratitude to Lara Bossinger and Jake Levinson for inspiring discussions related to the subject of this paper.
 N.~Ilten is supported by NSERC.
-A. N\'ajera Ch\'avez is supported by CONACYT grant CB2016 no. 284621.
+A. N\'ajera Ch\'avez is supported by the Secretar\'ia de Ciencias, Humanidades, Tecnolog\'ia e Inovaci\'on (Secihti) grant CF-2023-G-106.
 H.~Treffinger was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy Programme -- EXC-2047/1 -- 390685813.
 H.~Treffinger is also supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 893654.
-Part of the work by H.Treffinger was carried out at the Isaac Newton Institute in Cambridge, in a visit supported by a grant from the Simons Foundation.
+Part of the work by H.~Treffinger was carried out at the Isaac Newton Institute in Cambridge, in a visit supported by a grant from the Simons Foundation.
 Portions of this paper were written on the unceded traditional territories of the Squamish, Tsleil-Waututh, Musqueam and Kwikwetlem Peoples.